bigsmoke/angel/README.md

 [ angel 3 \ relationship D > / angel 4 ]
 [ angel 3 \ relationship D > / angel 5 ]
 ```

+Relationships are themselves angels.
+Does that mean that it's turtles all the way down?
+Yes, every‘thing’ within the Angel system is an angel.

 ## Stepping, left and right